RaschidJFR/Parse-Server-Backend-Template/Readme.md

 3. Run `$ npm run dashboard` to start the Dashboard.
 You can access it at [http://localhost:4040](http://localhost:4040).
 4. (Optional) To test the Express app you may need a service like [ngrok.io](http://ngrok.io) to expose your local server to the internet.

+### Cloning a Remote Database ##
+A local script has been included to make a local backup of your production database:

+1. Configure your database URIs in `config/databases.json`
+2. Run `$ npm run cloneRemoteDatabase`

 ## Deploying ##

 ### A) Deploy to Back4App.com ###
-[Back4App](https://back4app.com) privides free BaaS to host your Parse Server applications.
+[Back4App](https://back4app.com) provides free BaaS to host your Parse Server applications.
 You'll need an account to follow these steps.

 1. Make sure you've installed the [Back4App CLI](https://blog.back4app.com/2017/01/20/cli-parse-server/) in your system.
 2. Follow the instructions to [link your local back4app project](https://www.back4app.com/docs/command-line-tool/connect-to-back4app).
 3. Run `$ b4a new` inside the folder `/build`*.
 4. Run `$ npm run deploy -- --b4a` to deploy your cloud code to your server on a [Back4App](https://back4app.com) account.
-The project will be compiled and uploaded immediatly.
+The project will be compiled and uploaded immediately.

 *If you've already created a project on [Back4App](https://back4app.com) you can run this series of commands from the project root folder: